ModDota/moddota.github.io/contribute.md

 Scripting | Related to Lua/KV
 User Interface | Related to Panorama
 Assets | Maps / Modelling / Particles
-Beginner | Tutorials meant as beginner guides
+Beginners | Tutorials meant as beginner guides
-Others | Everything not covered by the above 4 categories
+Other | Everything not covered by the above 4 categories

 The steam ID field is optional.
 If you fill it in we will automatically generate a link to your steam profile at the top of the article.